 There are no examinations that test how good we are at making and sustaining relationship.
-We could ask others in our lives but – as Truly of the Yard says in Last of the Summer Wine – “they could be telling lies”.
+We could ask others in our lives but – as Truly of the Yard says in Last of the Summer Wine – “they could be lying”.

 That’s tricky when therapy training establishments offer certificates without ‘evidence’ or an assessment of my abilities to make or sustain a relationship.
 Once I even had a potential employee decide to ‘interview’ my wife to see if this might cast some light.